EldonGabriel/eldongabriel.github.io/_posts/025-08-10-cybersecurity-report-template.md

 ---

-## Free Resource: Download My Cybersecurity Report Template
+## Free Resource: Cybersecurity Report Template

 When I built this template, my goal was to create something I could use repeatedly—whether for an **incident report, vulnerability assessment, or malware analysis.**